The Astronauts (film)

 The Astronauts is a television film, or rather a live television play, which aired in Australia during 1960 on ABC.
 Broadcast originally in Melbourne on 18 May 1960, a kinescope recording was made of the broadcast and shown in Sydney on 27 July 1960 (it is not known if it was also shown on ABC's stations in Brisbane, Adelaide and Perth).
-FilmInk magazine said it may be the only Australian drama about the space race.
+FilmInk magazine said it may be the only Australian drama about the space race and "the first (to my knowledge) locally written Australian sci-fi drama for the small screen."

 Plot

 Four men (two Americans, an Englishman and an Australian) are training in Australia to become astronauts, and are preparing for the first manned space launch, for which only one of the men will be selected.

 Medical officers think the men are mentally and physically perfect.
 However, one of them has a physical defect.